 There was a five percent cap on the interest rates that NOW accounts could pay.
 Even though banks had (and still have) the right to require seven days’ notice on any withdrawals made from a NOW account – NOW accounts were popular because they gave consumers the option of earning interest on what was essentially a checking account.

 Are There NOW Accounts Available Today?

-There are very few NOW accounts at this point, because in 2011 the Dodd-Frank Wall Street Reform allowed all checking accounts to bear interest.
-Essentially this took away any difference between NOW accounts and checking accounts – other than the ability for a bank to withhold your withdrawal for 7 days in a NOW account.
+There are very few NOW accounts at this point, because in 2011, the Dodd-Frank Wall Street Reform allowed all checking accounts to bear interest.
+This Act took away the difference between NOW accounts and checking accounts – other than the ability for a bank to withhold your withdrawal for seven days in a NOW account.

-Although the hold feature is almost never exercised since most people could get regular checking accounts with interest that didn’t have a hold contingency, NOW accounts have become less and less relevant with no real benefit to a consumer over a traditional checking account.
+The hold feature is seldom exercised since most people could get regular checking accounts with interest that didn’t have a hold contingency.
+So, NOW accounts have become less relevant with no real benefit to a consumer over a traditional checking account.